apache/spark/docs/howto/executor/use-dask.rst

 Scaling Out with Dask
 =====================

-``DaskExecutor`` allows you to run Airflow tasks in a Dask Distributed cluster.
+:class:`airflow.executors.dask_executor.DaskExecutor` allows you to run Airflow tasks in a Dask Distributed cluster.

 Dask clusters can be run on a single machine or on remote networks.
 For complete details, consult the `Distributed documentation <https://distributed.readthedocs.io/>`_.